Robertfarb/whiteboarding-curriculum/soft-skills/negotiating/equity.md

     0. the company does something evil like fire you when your options become too valuable (cf., Skype, Zynga).

-Take myself as an example.
-I vested 2k shares of Quantcast options while I worked there (four years ago).
+An example: I vested 2k shares of Quantcast options while I worked there (four years ago).
 I purchased them at a strike price of $0.25.
 The latest round valued them at $1.09/share.
 That means I made a grand total of ~$1,800 **over two years** from